kosamir/amirko/index.md

 After i've sucesfully finished my childhood dream project and (more or less) sucessfully landed wingusit without parachute 6 years ago, i have decided to return MORE seriously to my previous love and that is software development.

-After couple of failed attempts with geodesy I have finished computer programing on FESB(gen 2005) afterward s i have worked for couple off small it companies mainly as J2EE software developer.
+After couple of failed attempts with geodesy I have finished computer programing on FESB(graduated 2005) afterward s i have worked for couple off small it companies mainly as J2EE software developer.
 I came to the working for financial institiution  as J2EE architect in 2006.. and i work here still after all those years :)